datacarpentry/r-socialsci/episodes/01-R basics.md

 {: .output}

 ~~~
-# we can also re-assign specific elecments
+# we can also re-assign specific elements
 possessions[3] <- "Mobile Phone"
 possessions
 ~~~